I love sriracha and this vegan vegetable frittata was the absolute perfect accompaniment!

 It can be served anytime of day.
 It’s also great for using up produce that’s about to expire and will handle a large assortment of veggies.

 All in all this was as good if not better than I expected.
 Adding a little sriracha and avocado of course finishes it of perfectly!
-Recipe adapted from PETA.

-Add the ingredients for the food processor and process until smooth.
+Start by adding the ingredients for the food processor and process until smooth.

-Cook the vegetables on the stovetop.
+Next, cook the vegetables on the stovetop.
 Once ready, add sauce mixture to cooked vegetables.

-Add mixture to a 9 inch spring foam pan (or any 9 x 11 shallow dish will do).
+Lastly, add the vegan vegetable frittata mixture to a 9 inch spring foam pan (or any 9 x 11 shallow dish will do).
 Place in the oven and bake.

 Voila, a delicious, vegan frittata to serve to family and friends!